 question.
 This seemingly innocent example of Wittgenstein is crucial for practical philosophy since it can be linked to the core problem of sovereignty.
-Descombes argues that the question entails the return 'to the very foundations of the notion of sovereignty, that originally meant the power of the rex to regere fines (literally, to trace the right line of the frontier between the interior of the kingdom or temple and its outside).'
-Indeed, we are at the very 'root of sovereignty because what is at stake is the instituent power itself.'
-Needless to say that what Descombes calls here pouvoir instituant is what, since Sieyès, goes by the name of pouvoir constituant, and what I have analysed in the previous chapter with the notion of constitution.
-In the work of Wittgenstein, one may thus find (the nucleus of) a theory of constituent power.
+Descombes argues that the question entails the return 'to the very foundations of the notion of sovereignty, that originally meant the power of the rex to regere fines (literally, to trace the right line of the frontier between the interior of the kingdom or temple and its outside).'7 Indeed, we are at the very 'root of sovereignty because what is at stake is the instituent power itself.'8 Needless to say that what Descombes calls here pouvoir instituant is what, since Sieyès, goes by the name of pouvoir constituant, and what I have analysed in the previous chapter with the notion of constituent power.